gradientlabs-ai/gradientlabs-python/CONTRIBUTING.md

 ## Running the examples

-This library uses Poetry, which can be installed via:
+The examples live in the `examples/` directory, which you can run with:

 ```bash
 make run